ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 <div id="word-count" class="viz"></div>

 S3-E2 is the episode with the highest density, at 28%.
 The average is somewhere around 23%.
 There also seems to be a typical slump in word count towards mid-season.
 Funny enough S1-E1, maybe the most gripping episode for the viewers was also one of the shortest, in terms of word count.

-Simple stuff, nothing super interesting here, but it will provide some more context for things that are coming up.

 ## Characters